nodejs/wiki-archive/Installation.md

   it can usually be installed with your favorite package manager.
 The lib comes pre- installed on OS X.

+If you have any installation problems stop into [#node.js](http://webchat.freenode.net/?channels=node.js&uio=d4) and ask questions.

 ## Unix

 Do something like this